-Unlimited music lesson make-up policy, musical instrument practice suggestions, access to musical instruments, and more…
+Unlimited music lesson make-up policy, memberships, tuition, pricing, scheduling and calendar, musical instrument practice suggestions, access to musical instruments, and more…

 How Do You Handle Music Lesson Cancellations and Make-up Classes?